hazratali/hazratali/README.md

 - 🔭 I’m a researcher in deep learning and medical imaging.
+I teach at the University of Stirling, United Kingdom
 - 🌱 I have published in leading international journals/conferences including IEEE Transactions on Image Processing, Nature (Scientific Reports) and IEEE CVPR workshops.
 - 💬 Ask me about: Artificial Intelligence and Healthcare.